martin12333/Readable-Lisp-S-expressions/common-lisp-tutorial.md

     make install

+If your system uses the "common-lisp-controller" (including Debian, Ubunutu, and Fedora), then run during *final* installation:

+    register-common-lisp-source readable

-This will probably require privileges, so you may need to run "su" first or use sudo ("sudo make install") to get those privileges.
+Both of these commands will probably require privileges, so you may need to run "su" first or use sudo ("sudo make install") to get those privileges.

 It's a lot easier to use if you install it, but if you have not (or can't), the text below will explain how to work around that.